-Do Politically Irrelevant Events Cause Conflicts?
-Professional Football in Europe and Protests in Africa
+Do Politically Irrelevant Events Cause Conflict?
+The Cross-continental Effects of European Professional Football on Protests in Africa

 Date Written: April 15, 2021

 We examine whether politically irrelevant events can cause conflicts, by analyzing the effects of professional football in Europe on protests in Africa—an unintended spillover across the continents.
-By expanding psychological theories, we argue that the outcomes of the football games in Europe can affect African people’s mood and their subjective evaluation of domestic politicians, which can in turn trigger protests.
-A regression discontinuity analysis of 15,102 close football games (2005-2019) reveals that a close loss of a European football team to which an African player belongs nearly doubles the rate of protest in his home country.
+By expanding psychological theories, we argue that the outcomes of the football games in Europe can affect African people’s subjective evaluation of domestic politicians, which in turn can trigger protests.
+By exploiting as-if random variation in the results of 15,102 close football games conditional on betting odds, we find that compared to draw games, close losses of African players’ teams increase peaceful protests in their original countries while not changing the likelihood of riots or armed conflicts.
 The effect is particularly large for non-ethnic protests targeted at a central government.
-Moreover, people who are interviewed immediately after a close loss express 23% less trust in his/her country’s leader on average.
+Moreover, close losses also temporarily decrease people’s trust in their country’s leader.
 By contrast, close victories do not have equivalent or compensating effects on protests or public opinion.
-These results suggest asymmetric misattribution; people in Africa blame domestic politicians and protest for the bad luck in the European football games, while they do not credit politicians or eschew protesting after victories.
+These results suggest asymmetric misattribution; people in Africa unreasonably blame domestic politicians and protest for the bad luck in the European football games, while they do not credit politicians or eschew protesting after victories.

 JEL Classification: D74, D91, L83, Z29